JaydenL33/FundamentalsStudioB/docs/source/productDescription.rst

 -------------------------------

 Given the current situation regarding SARS-CoV-2, we conferred and agreed that there was a lacking in centralised and relevant information for the general public.
-Currently, the closest products with similar goals are the ArcGis Dashboard (CSSE at John Hopkins University 2020) and the NSW Daily Telegraph live-page (Carayannis 2020) or the pure-data view of
+Currently, the closest products with similar goals are:

+* ArcGis Dashboard (CSSE at John Hopkins University 2020);
+* NSW Daily Telegraph live-page (Carayannis 2020);
-World Meter (World Meter n.d.).
+* World Meter (World Meter 2020);
+* Tokyo CDC Reporting (Tokyo Metropolitan Government 2020);
+* 1Point3Acres (1Point3Acres 2020);
+* WHO Dashboard/Explorer (WHO 2020).

 However, these miss the vital aim of our product, in essence, it must relevantly compare and visualise the complex and dynamic data of the SARS-CoV-2 outbreak promptly that helps enable well-informed and update predictions based on the latest data available for the current SARS-CoV-2 epidemic.
 SANITISE.media comprises of two main components, a data-plane service for modelling and managing the data and a front-end service to meet accessibility requirements.